Reading specialists are teachers with special training on how to teach reading.

 .
 They might start by slowing down the pace of what’s being taught in the classroom.

 Many reading programs offer supplemental instruction that moves more slowly.
 These help reinforce important skills for kids who need extra practice.
 Specialists can also use a program that isn’t tied to the one used in the general classroom.

 Reading specialists have another role besides working with students.
 They do assessments and analyze data from them.
 The results help them spot students who could benefit from focused instruction.

 Many schools have a formal process to identify and help students called

 (RTI).
-This can be part of a bigger process called a multi-tier system of supports (MTSS).
+This can be part of a bigger process called a multi-tiered system of supports (MTSS).
 Reading specialists play a key role in RTI as kids move through

 the three tiers of support